2006695/CS220AU-DP-2022/README.md

 3. **portfolio overview** (10% of your overall mark) providing a succinct overview of your portfolio, an outline of completed tasks (Log) and tasks to do (TODO) in this `README.md` file.

 ## to do:
+- Interview advertising consultant
-- research digital idendities
+- research link between digital identity, survaillance capitalism and suicide/self-harm
-- research exstentential crisis
-- create research question/hypothesis
-- research zero day
+- research digital totalitarianism
 - watch documentary recommended
+- research cambridge analytica and how survaillance capitalism can lead to political control

 ## log:
 - 2022-10-18 created github account with student id